tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'Connects an entity that creates an assertion with the assertion.'
+'Connects an entity with an assertion that the entity created.'

 ### Comment